MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/enable-cust-paymnt-prediction.md

 # required metadata

 title: Enable customer payment predictions (preview)
-description: This topic explains how to turn on and configure the Customer payment predictions feature in Finance Insights.
+description: This topic explains how to turn on and configure the Customer payment predictions feature in Finance insights.
 author: ShivamPandey-msft
 manager: AnnBe
 ms.date: 05/27/2020